aarons/obsidian-simple-note-chat/README.md

 If the LLM response is not useful or going off track, you can stop it mid-stream by pressing the `Escape` key.

+### Changing the Model

+Typing `cm` on it's own line will open a model selection modal, making it easy to quickly switch which model you are chatting with.

+### Finished with a Chat (`gg`)

+To archive a note, type `gg` on it's own line then press enter.

+This phrase marks a chat as completed and optionally assigns a title, moving the note to an archive directory of your choice.

+For example, the original note might be:
+`vault/questions.md`

+And then after archiving:
+`vault/archive/questions about cats.md`

+It's fully configurable, so you can change:
+- archive directory
+- whether to change the title of the note
+- whether to add a date/time prefix, etc.

+Currently, archiving will only work on notes that have had a chat session.
+Although it seems like it would be helpful to archive any note, so this will probably change to be more permissive (or configurable).

+### Creating a New Chat Note (`nn`)

+Type `nn` to quickly create a new note for chatting.

+This provides a shortcut for adding a note to your chat or archive directory quickly.
+It has some default note title options as well (such as using today's date and time).

 ### Message Attribution

+This is a technical level of detail FYI, so can be ignored if you don't want to know the details.

-Conversations are structured using a horizontal line.
-The plugin automatically adds these separators and uses them to distinguish between user messages and AI responses.
-The first message is assumed to be from the user, the next from the AI, and so on.
+Messages are separated using a horizontal line.
+The plugin automatically adds these and uses them to distinguish between user messages and AI responses.

+The current algorithm for message attribution is simple, but seems to work well: the first message is assumed to be from the user, the next from the AI, and so on.

-**Example (Source Mode view):**
+**Example of Separators (Source Mode view):**

 ```markdown
 User's first message.